keycloak/kc-sig-fapi/README.md

 If you set `--oidcc-all` to `TEST_PLAN`, it runs all types of OpenID Provider conformance tests shown above the table automatically.

 If you set `--oidcc-logout-all` to `TEST_PLAN`, it runs all types of OpenID Provider for Logout Profile conformance tests shown above the table automatically except for Session OP and Front-Channel OP.

+If you set `--fapi2-sp-id2-all` to `TEST_PLAN`, it runs all types of FAPI 2.0 Security Profile Second Implementer’s Draft conformance tests shown above the table automatically.

+If you set `--fapi2-ms-id2-all` to `TEST_PLAN`, it runs all types of FAPI 2.0 Message Signing First Implementer’s Draft conformance tests shown above the table automatically.

 If you set nothing to `TEST_PLAN`, it runs FAPI conformance tests the same as set `--fapi1-advanced-all`.